katzueno/simple-php-redirect/README.md

 <img width="640" alt="very-simple-redirect" src="https://user-images.githubusercontent.com/485751/137625858-0ce4def5-0594-4b2b-8ee6-eeaf8597cae2.png">

-If you've moved (are planning) from new domain & you don't want to simply redirect to new domain.
+If you've moved (are planning to move) to new domain & you don't want to simply redirect to new domain.
 You want to tell your site visitors that your domain has changed.

 This simple PHP script shows very simple message that domain has changed for set amount of seconds, then redirected to the new domain.